How to Remove Formaldehyde From New Flooring

 The EnviroKlenz Mobile Air System is your solution for removing VOCs from your home both safely and effectively.
 The unit is portable and once the Enviro-Air® Cartridge (size 14”x14” included with purchase) is installed it will begin to remove and neutralize chemical odors, allergy triggers, and VOCs from your home’s indoor environment without releasing any chemicals or fragrances back into the air.

-The EnviroKlenz Mobile Air System has a tremendous competitive advantage over other air purifiers which utilize carbon to absorb the VOCs and chemical odors from your home.
+The EnviroKlenz Mobile Air System has a tremendous competitive advantage over other air purifiers that utilize carbon to absorb the VOCs and chemical odors from your home.
 Carbon works similar to a sponge when filled with water it will leak back or emit the very same VOCs that it took it back into your environment.
 In addition, carbon that claims to be activated is actually doped with chemicals that can cause allergy sufferers and those who suffer from Multiple Chemical sensitivity to react.

 The EnviroKlenz mobile air system utilizes a patented, hospital-grade technology to provide maximum air cleaning efficiency for your home and office by combining a certified HEPA filtration along with a patented EnviroKlenz-Air Cartridge to remove airborne pollen, dust, odors, mold, gasses, fragrance, VOCs, allergens, bacteria, and more.
 The technology is both safe (made from earth minerals) and fast-acting as it works to move the contaminated air from your home through a two-stage filtration process which entails VOC and malodor removal, followed by particulate removal of up to .3 microns.
 The technology is versatile enough to be used on a broad spectrum of chemical odors and VOCs as well as malodors such as pets and cooking odors.